 *Note: Students are expected to buy their own film and paper.
-Total cost of these items is approximately $100 in addition to the regular lab fee.
-The students who does not own a camera, tripod or light meter may borrow these items from the College by paying a refundable deposit fee.
+Total cost of these items is approximately $150-200 in addition to the regular lab fee.
+The student who does not own a camera, tripod or light meter may borrow these items from the College by paying a refundable deposit fee.
 Deposits will be retained when equipment is damaged or not returned on the specific due date.

 IV.
 Learning Objectives